Updated: Feb 13

 Our incredible teachers have been busy trying to bolster the unprecedented, at-home, distanced learning experience that our children are being forced to embrace, navigating what can only be described as the most unchartered of territories.
 Their work and commitment to teaching deserves the biggest eruption of applause from all of us.

-However, back at home, it has been very challenging to support our children with their newfound necessity of online and more independent learning.
+Back at home, despite lessons learnt in March, it continues to be very challenging to support our children with their newfound necessity of online and more independent learning.
 Not only are millions of us working from home - attending conference calls, answering emails, writing reports at what seems to always be the most inconvenient of moments for our children - but when faced with their pile of worksheets, assignments, projects, incessant calls for help (perhaps suffixed with a tantrum or two), it’s… hard.
 Really, really hard.

 At GeoVLE, we recognise this, not only as a teaching platform, but for many of us, as parents.
 Helping our children with homework and keeping them on top of their studies is a challenge at the best of times.
 It’s been years since we’ve studied The Tudors or done fractions, and usually the kids are far more versed in the topic of study and homework than we ever were.
 But in this climate, this week has felt near-impossible.